colby-smith/Book-Report/README.md

 # bookbot
+## About
 A simple program that takes a text file and creates a report on it, utilising loops, dictionaries, lists and other Python functions.
+Any text file can be used to produce a report by simply following the usage instructions.

 ## Prerequisites
 To use this program effectivly make sure you have installed: